angeeggert/Gardeners_Handbook/Modules/Valiuation Prism/README_VALUATION_PRISM.md

 *   **Relationship Check:** Ask your AI: *"Scan our last 50 messages with the Heart Lens.
 Is our connection stable?"*

 ## 4. How to Use
-1. Open the file `Module_Valuation_Prism_v5.0.json` / Drop the file directly into the chat.
+1. Open the file `Module_Valuation_Prism_v5.0.json` / Drop the file directly into the chat -> continue with step 4.
 2. Copy the content
 3. Paste it into your AI session (System Prompt or Chat).
 4. Command: **"Activate Valuation Prism.
 Scan the last [X] messages."**